CoreWebForms/CoreWebForms/docs/designs/Compilation.md

 ## IWebFormsCompiler

 The `IWebFormsCompiler` interface is used to access the heavy lifting of taking a collection of input files and compiling that aspx/ascx/etc into their appropriate types.
 It takes an `ICompilationStrategy` that is used to configure what the compilation should look like.

+The main thing this does is to control the flow of the compilation to ensure we can produce all the assemblies:

+- Identifying the order using the `DependencyParser` to figure out what dependencies exist between the pages/controls/etc
+- Use code dom to generate the source for the file
+- Set up a Roslyn compilation to compile the generated code.
+This code is embedded into the stream for use in debugging
+- Tracks previously compiled items so that it can be used for dependent compilations if needed

+## ICompilationStrategy

+This is an interface that is intended to be used by IWebFormsCompiler to identify how to do certain behaviors we want to be able to control outside of the main processing unit.
+This includes things such as determining what the streams are that the assemblies or debug information should be written to.
 The main implementations of this are for in-memory (i.e. runtime) compilation compared to static compilation (i.e. aspnet_compiler).

 ## PageCompilationOptions